qwertie/ungglish/index.md

 If you don't have money to hire translators, it is nice to have automatic translation.
 Unfortunately, automatic machine translation is unreliable; it often produces output that is impossible to understand.

 Nonsensical output is usually caused by ambiguity: the fact that one word or phrase can have two or more completely different meanings.
-The computer doesn't know which meaning was intended and picks one arbitrarily.
+The computer doesn't know which meaning was intended and simply makes a guess, which is often wrong.
 Because Ungglish is more specific and less ambiguous than other languages (especially English), a computer can (in principle) translate it more reliably to other languages.

 Since translatability is a secondary goal, Ungglish is not entirely unambiguous, but it is less ambiguous than English, and software could (theoretically) warn you when you have written something ambiguous.

 A common ambiguity in Ungglish is the same as in English: a noun phrase that has at least two nouns in it.
 For example, consider "black car factory".
 Is the factory black, or are the cars black?
 Many other languages would clearly distinguish between the two possibilities, but English doesn't.
 If you write "black-car factory", with a dash, then it means the cars are black; but many English writers don't include a dash, so when you see it with no dash, you cannot tell whether the factory or the cars are black.
 Ungglish partly solves the problem by allowing an extra suffix "o" to signal "tighter binding".
 So "black caro factory" means that "car" and "factory" should be treated as a single unit, meaning that the factory is black and not the cars.
 You can also say "blacko car factory", meaning that the cars are black and not the factory.
 The translation tool should warn writers when they have said something like "black car factory" that is ambiguous and has multiple possible translations, and it should suggest clearer phrasings.

 Also, all languages have limitations - there are always things that are easy to say in one language and hard to say in another.
 It is therefore unavoidable that some words and phrases will not translate perfectly and must be approximated in the target language.
 But by using Ungglish, the translation should remain comprehensible, unlike translations from English that are often nonsensical.
 However, translation software has not been written and until it is, we won't know exactly how well Ungglish works for translation.